 Allotted PSB number.
-Displayed in the format of xx-y (where xx is the BB-ID which is an integer from 00 to 15 and y is the PSB number (fixed as 0)).
+Displayed in the format of xx-y (where xx is the BB-ID which is an integer from 00 to 15 and y is fixed as 0).

 device

 Location of mounting and category of PCI card is displayed.